joshradin/assemble-rs/README.md

 ## Bin Maker

-The bin maker should be a standalone binary that makes the building.
+The bin maker should be a standalone binary that makes the binary.
 Should be highly configurable via features and CLI.